Aging brain: Changes in orientation

-Orientation is defined as the awareness of self in relation to one's surroundings Often orientation is examined by distinguishing whether a person has a sense of time, place, and person.
+Orientation is defined as the awareness of self in relation to one's surroundings.
+Often orientation is examined by distinguishing whether a person has a sense of time, place, and person.
 Deficits in orientation are one of the most common symptoms of brain disease, hence tests of orientation are included in almost all medical and neuropsychological evaluations.
 While research has primarily focused on levels of orientation among clinical populations, a small number of studies have examined whether there is a normal decline in orientation among healthy aging adults.
 Results have been somewhat inconclusive.
 Some studies suggest that orientation does not decline over the lifespan.
 For example, in one study 92% of normal elderly adults (65–84 years) presented with perfect or near perfect orientation.
 However some data suggest that mild changes in orientation may be a normal part of aging.
 For example, Sweet and colleagues concluded that "older persons with normal, healthy memory may have mild orientation difficulties.
 In contrast, younger people with normal memory have virtually no orientation problems" (p.
 505).
-So although current research suggests that normal aging is not usually associated with significant declines in orientation, mild difficulties may be a part of normal aging and not necessarily a sign of pathology.
+So although current research suggests that normal aging is not usually associated with significant declines in orientation, mild difficulties may be a part of normal aging and not necessarily a sign of a particular pathology.